Azure/azure-sdk-for-python/sdk/maps/azure-maps-render/README.md

 ### Sync Clients

-`AzureMapsRenderClient` is the primary client for developers using the Azure Maps Render client library for Python.
+`MapsRenderClient` is the primary client for developers using the Azure Maps Render client library for Python.
-Once you initialized a `AzureMapsRenderClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Render service that you can access.
+Once you initialized a `MapsRenderClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Render service that you can access.

 ### Async Clients